-2. Accounting for education and training
+2. Accounting for education and training activity

-- 34.106 There have been a number of projects undertaken to develop international guidelines on accounting for education and training.
+- 34.112 There have been a number of projects undertaken to develop international guidelines on accounting for education and training activity.
 Examples include the UNESCO Methodology of National Education Accounts (NEA), the UNESCO-OECD-Eurostat (UOE) Manual for data collection on formal education and the OECD publication "Education at a Glance".
 The NEA framework and the UOE data collection on formal education support compilation of coherent and internationally comparable data.
-However, they both have elements that differ in several ways from SNA principles and measurement boundaries. - 34.107 Most recently, in 2020, the UNECE Satellite Account for Education and Training (SAET): Compilation Guide has been released and is consistent with the SNA framework.
+However, they both have elements that differ in several ways from SNA principles and measurement boundaries. - 34.113 To support SNA consistent compilation, the UNECE Satellite Account for Education and Training (SAET): Compilation Guide can be used.
 This extended account uses the national accounts and the relevant data input and classification systems (e.g., education statistics, government finance statistics, COFOG and COICOP statistics, trade-in-services statistics) as a starting point with the supply and use tables acting as a framework for ensuring consistency.
-In addition, the extended account incorporates a detailed classification of education and training activities by purpose based on International Standard Classification of Education, 2011 (ISCED). - 34.108 The scope of the extended accounts for education and training activities, as described in the SAET, cover all public and private expenditure for formal education and vocational training.
-The expenditure for education and training activities to be considered refers to the following items: - Teaching, administrative and other activities in formal education and vocational training services; - Non-formal cultural, recreational, sport and vocational education and training activities (also including free courses and e-learning); - In-house training by employers; - Associated goods and services directly related to the delivery of education and training services; - Gross fixed capital formation in the education industry. - 34.109 The extended accounts thus include the expenditures on education and training for all residents of a country, as required for the measurement of investment in human capital.
+In addition, the extended account incorporates a detailed classification of education and training activities by purpose based on International Standard Classification of Education, 2011 (ISCED). - 34.114 The scope of the extended account for education and training activities, as described in the SAET, covers all public and private expenditure for formal education and vocational training.
+Thus, the expenditure for education and training activities includes the following items: - Teaching, administrative and other activities in formal education and vocational training services; - Non-formal cultural, recreational, sport and vocational education and training activities (also including free courses and e-learning); - In-house training by employers; - Associated goods and services directly related to the delivery of education and training services; - Gross fixed capital formation in the education industry. - 34.115 The extended account includes the expenditures on education and training for all residents of a country, as required for the measurement of investment in human capital.
 In line with this intention, the accounts encompass expenditures related to domestically produced education and training, as well as imported services (i.e., resident students studying in other countries).
-Expenditures of non-resident students within a reference country contribute to the human capital of another country and should thus be recognized as exports. - 34.110 The extended accounts on education and training present accounts using a supply and use framework as the starting point.
-Compiling data from both supply and use perspectives allows confrontation of the alternative data sources and improves the quality of the accounts.
-Four core tables can be distinguished (add reference): - Education and training output, by provider and education and training purpose - Education and training expenditure, by purchaser and education and training purpose
+Expenditures of non-resident students within a reference country contribute to the human capital of another country and are recognized as exports.

-- Financing, by sector and education and training purpose - Cost structure, by education and training purpose - 34.111 These four tables present monetary data in current prices focusing on the production aspects of the education system.
-They are intended to reconcile with relevant aggregate entries in the sequence of economic accounts given all of the expenditure incurred by the different agents within the field of education are part of their production costs and are linked to their activities as providers of educational goods/services.
-Depending on country circumstances, countries could envisage more detailed breakdowns.
-Table 34.7 provides a summary table showing key variables.
+- 34.116 The extended account on education and training uses the supply and use framework as the starting point for the organization of data.
+Compiling data from both supply and use perspectives allows confrontation of the alternative data sources and improves the quality of the account.
+Four core tables can be distinguished (add reference): - Education and training output, by provider and education and training purpose - Education and training expenditure, by purchaser and education and training purpose - Financing, by sector and education and training purpose - Cost structure, by education and training purpose - 34.117 These four tables present monetary data in current prices focusing on the production aspects of the education system.
+They are intended to reconcile with relevant aggregate entries in the sequence of economic accounts given that the expenditures incurred by the different economic units within the activity of education and training are part of their production costs and are linked to their activities as providers of educational goods and services.
+Depending on country circumstances and data availability more detailed breakdowns can be compiled.
+Table 34.8 provides a basic supply and use table showing types of education and training services.
+Total supply is categorized in terms of different institutional sectors with a key distinction between non-market (general government and NPISH) and market producers.
+Total use is categorized by users of final consumption and intermediate consumption.